windisch/FiberMixing/README.md

 ##Walk-tuning
 The parameters `-s,--thinning` and `-b,--burn-in` allow to thin out the walk or to do a burn-in first.
+The size of the fiber can be specified directly with `-f,--fiber-size` and in this case the LattE computation is ommited.

 ```bash
 sage -python fiberWalks.py --matrix examples/matrix.mat